stoplightio/docs/articles/versioning/introduction.md

 ### Releases

-If you want to take a permanent time stamped snapshot of a version, you can create a Release.
-Once a Release is created, it can be viewed but is no longer editable.
-[More on Releases...](./releases.md)
+Creating a Release marks a version as ready to publish and takes a time stamped snapshot of a the most recent edit of a version.
+When publishing all released versions will be included in your documetation under a dropdown selector [More on Releases...](./releases.md)

 ## Best Practices